 Eligible assignments may include:

-- Guidance with developing an Environmental Sustainable Strategy
+- Guidance with developing a Sustainable/Decarbonisation Strategy and Action Plan,

 - Guidance with Life cycle assessment and/or Circular economy thinking